 Our website, including the learning management system and any sub sites, are hosted via Reclaim Hosting on Digital Ocean servers, which are certified under the EU-US Privacy Shield.
 Please read Reclaim Hosting data processing agreement and Digital Ocean data processing agreement for more information.

-Lexedio.com may use analytics software Matomo to analyse traffic.
-It is free, self hosted and open source, with a strong privacy protection ethos.
-We configure Matomo to automatically anonymise data.
+Lexedio.com does not use analytics software to analyse traffic.
 For further information about our website, including cookies, please see the website functionality section at the bottom of our privacy page.

-If you engage with us on a project, you will be provided with an additional privacy statement to clarify any project-specific considerations not otherwise covered in this policy.
+If you engage with us on a project, you may be provided with an additional privacy statement to clarify any project-specific considerations not otherwise covered in this policy.

 If we are legally obliged to disclose your information, we will inform you and, if legally permissible, we will make it clear whether any information we request is also necessary for compliance.